fingerprintjs/fingerprintjs-pro-react/contributing.md

 yarn lint
 ```

 You aren't required to run the check manually, the CI will do it.
-Run to fix code style mistakes (not all mistakes can be fixed automatically):
+Run the following command to fix style issues (not all issues can be fixed automatically):
 ```shell
 yarn lint:fix
 ```

 ### How to test
-Tests located in `__tests__` folder and run by [jest](https://jestjs.io/) in [jsdom](https://github.com/jsdom/jsdom) environment.
+Tests are located in `__tests__` folder and run by [jest](https://jestjs.io/) in [jsdom](https://github.com/jsdom/jsdom) environment.

 To run tests you can use IDE instruments or just run:
 ```shell